-In preparation for this opening, the following documents are included in the refuge's "openings package" for Regional review and approval from the Washington Office: a fishing management plan; an environmental assessment; a Finding of No Significant Impact (FONSI); a Section 7 evaluation or statement, pursuant to the Endangered Species Act, that this opening is not likely to adversely affect a listed species or critical habitat; a letter of concurrence from the affected State; and refuge-specific regulations to administer the fishing program.
-Upon review of these documents, the Secretary has determined that the opening of the Tallahatchie National Wildlife Refuge to sport fishing is compatible with the principles of sound fish and wildlife management and otherwise will be in the public interest.
+In preparation for this opening, the following documents are included in the refuge's "openings package" for Regional review and approval from the Washington Office: a fishing management plan; an environmental assessment; a Finding of No Significant Impact (FONSI); a Section 7 evaluation or statement, pursuant to the Endangered Species Act, that this opening is not likely to adversely affect a listed species or critical habitat; a letter of concurrence from the affected State; and refuge-specific regulations to administer fishing programs.
+Upon review of these documents, the Secretary has determined that the opening of the Boyer Chute National Wildlife Refuge to sport fishing is compatible with the principles of sound fish and wildlife management and otherwise will be in the public interest.
+A brief description of the refuge program follows.